Boulder for Chocolate Lovers

 Shop and Savor

 Doesn’t chocolate make the perfect gift (especially to yourself)?
-Pop into the wonderfully whimsical Piece, Love & Chocolate for truffles galore, sipping chocolates, chocolate-enrobed pretzels, chocolate-covered marshmallows, and dozens more luscious confections.
-When you want that special something for the person who has everything and appreciates an international or gourmet touch, head to Cured and select just the right chocolate bar from more than 80 artisanal, craft and bean-to-bar American bars as well as selections from across pond.
+Pop into the wonderfully whimsical Piece, Love & Chocolate for truffles galore, sipping chocolates, chocolate-enrobed pretzels, chocolate-covered marshmallows and dozens more luscious confections.
+When you want that special something for the person who has everything and appreciates an international or gourmet touch, head to Dedalus Wine Shop & Market and select just the right chocolate bar from more than 80 artisanal, craft and bean-to-bar American bars as well as selections from across the pond.

 Or keep it local with a visit to “The Candy Man,” a.k.a.
 Brandon Busch, who helms Lift Chocolate.
 Brandon served two combat tours in Iraq and Afghanistan and continues to serve in the Marine Corps reserves.
 There’s no doubt you will get a lift in spirits when you visit and sample the gourmet chocolates (handmade in small batches) in this tucked-away Gunbarrel spot.

 Newcomer Moksha Chocolate, with a storefront in east Boulder, is an artisan farm-to-bar chocolate company known for its dreamy dark chocolate, unique inclusion bar combinations and non-dairy options such as matcha and raspberry coconut — all made from beans sourced directly from San Martin, Peru and Silk Grass, Belize.

 And why not shop at the Rocky Mountain Chocolate Factory since you are, after all, at the foot of the Rockies?
 They feature just about anything your taste buds crave, from turtles to fudge to cocoa.